Friday, February 2, 2024

 https://fbs.com/th/analytics/guidebooks/building-a-trading-robot-without-programming-350

-What is a robot in Forex?
+What is a robot in Trading?

-Forex robots are programs, code written according to a specific trading strategy.
+Trading robots are programs, code written according to a specific trading strategy.
 It uses technical signals to enter trades while traders are fast asleep.
 This program can help traders automate market operations or trades.

 Is it automatic trading?
 Like.. you don't have to do anything?